-JLV Fargate Cluster is a regional grouping of containers which together form the JLV application.
+JLV ECS Cluster is a grouping of containers which together form the JLV application.

-• There is a setting in the cluster which describes the number of containers that are needed at any one time.

-- Anytime one of the containers crashes, this service will automatically create a new container to ensure the desired number of containers is maintained. - Each container is described by the task definition associated with each specific container. - The JLV Task Definition is stored in ECS. - The ECR stores and manage container images.
+- There is a setting in the cluster which describes the number of containers that are needed at any one time. - Any time one of the containers crashes, the ECS service will automatically create a new container to ensure the desired number of containers is maintained. - Each container is described by the task definition associated with each specific container. - Task Definitions are stored in ECS. - ECR stores and manages container images.